 In order to be fully prepared as a nutrition professional, faculty members in the Department of Human Nutrition recommend that, at a minimum, you complete the bachelor’s degree and meet the minimum academic requirements of the Academy of Nutrition and Dietetics (Didactic Program in Dietetics requirement) and a post baccalaureate dietetic internship.
-After completing the internship and taking the registration examination of the Academy, you will be qualified to become employed as a registered dietitian (RD).
+After completing the internship and taking the registration examination of the Academy, you will be qualified to become employed as a Registered Dietitian (RD) or Registered Dietitian Nutritionist (RDN).
 The RD credential is the minimum requirement to become employed in many of the nutrition-related positions available in the United States.

 - Ambulatory/outpatient (includes renal and diabetes)